 - 4.2 The Service offers a small amount of provision through the Community Learning funding to enable learners to join learning activities for their own enjoyment and to learn or improve skills.
-The mainly offered through the Arts and Crafts programmes but we do have other offers in the curriculum. - 4.3 We recognise there is an opportunity to grow and offer a more costed learning opportunity in line with the Funding Rules and Guidance document under the title of Pound Plus and local fee remission policy - 4.4 This offer is costed at £4.50 per hour (£4.00 19/20) for full fee paying learner and £1.80 (£1.60 19/20) for fee remitted learner, this will be applied through the same funding entitlement and fee remission rules as Accredited Learning.
+The mainly offered through the Arts and Crafts programmes but we do have other offers in the curriculum. - 4.4 This offer is costed at £4.60 per hour (£4.50 20/21) for full fee paying learner and £1.90 (£1.80 20/21) for fee remitted learner, this will be applied through the same funding entitlement and fee remission rules as Accredited Learning.